4n54n/PenguinlipsSafe/README.md

 # PenguinlipsSafe V 1.0
-Protect your passwords with PenguinlipsSafe
+Power up your security with PenguinlipsSafe